-Property, plant & equipment 1) Property. plant & ec auipment --- ---- ----------- ------- ------ ----------
+1) P ropertv . plant & ec quipment ------ --------- --------- ------ ----------

 IAS 16:73(d) Disclose for each class of property, plant and equipment the opening and closing balances of: - Carrying amount - Accumulated depreciation and impairment.
 IAS 16:73(e) Disclose for each class of property, plant and equipment a reconciliation of the opening and closing balances of the carrying amount.
 Sub-paragraphs (i) - (ix) detail specific reconciling items to be included.
 FRS 101:8 (f)(ii) FRS 101 (Reduced Disclosures) Layout Limited has taken advantage of the exemption under FRS 101 paragraph 8(f)(ii) not to present comparative information for the reconciliation of opening and closing balances.
 Sch 1 (51) See 'intangibles assets' guidance notes (line items in table) IAS 16:74(a) Disclose items that have restrictions on title or a pledged as security for liabilities.
 IAS 16:74(b) Disclose expenditures recognised during the course of construction.
 IAS 16:74(c) Disclose any contractual commitments for the acquisition of property, plant and equipment.
-IAS 38:126 Disclose borrowing costs capitalised during the period.
-IAS 16:77 For revalued items of property, plant and equipment, disclose: - Date of the revaluation - Whether an independent valuer was involved - The carrying amount had the assets been carried under the cost model - The revaluation surplus - Any restrictions on distributing the revaluation surplus.
+IAS 23:26 Disclose borrowing costs capitalised during the period.
+IAS 16:77 For revalued items of property, plant and equipment, disclose: - Date of the revaluation - Whether an independent valuer was involved - The carrying amount had the assets been carried under the cost model - The revaluation surplus - Any restrictions on distributing the revaluation surplus to shareholders.
 IFRS 13:91-99 IFRS 13 paragraphs 91 to 99 require specific disclosures for items measured or disclosed at fair value, dependent on the level of fair value measurement and whether the fair value measurement is recurring or non-recurring.
 Revalued tangible assets are an example of a recurring fair value measurement, as a fair value valuation is required at each reporting date.
 FRS 101:8(e) FRS 101 (Reduced Disclosures) Layout Limited has taken advantage of the exemption under FRS 101 paragraph 8(e) not to include any disclosures under IFRS 13 (paragraphs 91 to 99).
 This exemption is only allowed if equivalent disclosures are provided within the consolidated accounts in which the entity is consolidated.
 In addition, companies subject to the requirements of the Act and Regulations are legally required to provide disclosures related to assets and liabilities measured at fair value, including financial instruments.
 The disclosure requirements of the Act in relation to revalued tangible assets are detailed on the next page.

-See next Guidance notes page for disclosure of leasehold split requirements.
+Sch 1 (53) See next Guidance notes page for disclosure of leasehold split requirements.

-Notes forming part of the financial statements for the year ended 31 December 2021 (Continued)
+Notes forming part of the financial statements for the year ended 31 December 2023 (Continued)

-Land and buildings Plant, machinery and motor vehicles Computer equipment Right-of- use assets Tota
+Tangible fixed assets Land and buildings Plant, machinery and motor vehicles Computer equipment Right-of- use assets Total

 £'000 £'000 £'000 £'000 £'000

-Cost At 1 January 2021 Additions Disposals Revaluations
+Cost At 1 January 2023 Additions Disposals Revaluations

-At 31 December 2021
+At 31 December 2023

-Depreciation At 1 January 2021 Charge for the year Impairment losses Adjustment on revaluations Disposals
+Depreciation At 1 January 2023 Charge for the year Impairment losses Adjustment on revaluations Disposals

-At 31 December 2021
+At 31 December 2023

-Net book value At 31 December 2021
+Net book value At 31 December 2023

-At 31 December 2020
+At 31 December 2022

-The impairment loss recognised on tai included in administrative expenses in specifics] described in note XX whe recoverable amount being the higher of The net book value of land and buildin the income re tangible of their fair v statement.
-It fixed assets alue less cost mostly arose a have been w s to sell and v as a result of ritten down [provide
+The impairment loss recognised on taincluded in administrative expenses in specifics] described in note XX wherecoverable amount being the higher of the net book value of land and building n the income ere tangible of their fair v statement.
+It fixed assets value less cost mostly arose have been w s to sell and v as a result of ritten down [provide

-)21)00 2020 £'000
+023 000 2022 £'000

 Freehold Long leasehold Short leasehold

+Net book value